RobinWeitzel/WindowsTimeTracker/README.md

 ## Key Features

-* Smart + manuall activity tracking
+* Smart + manual activity tracking
 * No input needed 99% of the time
 * Different visualizations and analytics
 * Offline & Open source -> Your data is secure on your own machine